 All Texas Access

-The All Texas Access Initiative focuses on increasing access to mental and behavioral health services in rural Texas communities.
+The All Texas Access Initiative focuses on increasing access to mental health services in rural Texas communities.

-Each December, a new All Texas Access Report is published that includes updates to the regional plans developed by local mental health authorities and local behavioral health authorities (LMHAs and LBHAs), as well as highlighting new opportunities and challenges rural Texans may have in accessing mental health care.
+Each December, a new All Texas Access Report is published that highlights the challenges and new opportunities that rural Texans may have in accessing mental health care.

 The 2022 All Texas Access Report highlights opportunities to decrease the incarceration of people with a mental health condition in rural communities.